network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ## Working Conditions

-For the purpose of this methodology, typical "working conditions" represent a state of the network in which the bottleneck node is experiencing ingress and egress flows similar to those created by humans in the typical day-to-day pattern.
+There are many different ways to define the state of "working conditions" to measure responsiveness.
+There is no one true answer to this question.
+It is a tradeoff between using realistic traffic patterns and pushing the network to its limits.

-While a single HTTP transaction might briefly put a network into working conditions, making reliable measurements requires maintaining the state over sufficient time.
+In this document we aim to generate a realistic traffic pattern by using standard HTTP transactions but exploring the worst-case scenario by creating multiple of these transactions and using very large data objects in these HTTP transactions.

-The algorithm must also detect when the network is in a persistent working condition, also called "saturation".
+This allows to create a stable state of working conditions during which the network is used at its nearly full capacity, without generating DoS-like traffic patterns (e.g., UDP flooding).

-Desired properties of "working condition":
+When reaching these stable conditions (called "saturation") the latency on the network is stable enough to allow to measure the responsiveness during that time.

-- Should not waste traffic, because the person may be paying for it.
+Thus, the algorithm must detect when the network is reaching this point of saturation to trigger the latency probes.

-- Should finish within a short time to avoid impacting other people on the same network, to avoid varying network conditions, and not try the person's patience.
+Finally, as end-user usage of the network evolves to newer protocols and congestion control algorithms, it is important that the working conditions also can evolve to continuously represent a realistic traffic pattern.

 ### From single-flow to multi-flow

-A single TCP connection may not be sufficient to saturate a path.
+A single TCP connection may not be sufficient to reach the capacity of a path.
 For example, the 4MB constraints on TCP window size constraints may not fill the pipe.
 Additionally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.
-This reaction (intended by the protocol design) decreases the queueing within the network, making it hard to reach saturation.
+This reaction (intended by the protocol design) decreases the queueing within the network, making it hard to reach the path's capacity.

-The goal of the RPM Test is to keep the network as busy as possible in a sustained and persistent way.
+The goal of the RPM Test is to keep the network in working conditions in a sustained and persistent way.
 It uses multiple TCP connections and gradually adds more TCP flows until saturation is reached.